-None of the benefits outlined in this document - Term insurance, Trauma Diagnosis/Medical Catastrophe insurance, TPD insurance, Disability Income (Income Protection or Business Expenses) Insurance- have a cash value if cancelled.
+None of the benefits outlined in this document - Life Insurance, Superannuation Term Insurance or Medical Catastrophe Insurance have a cash value if cancelled.
 The premiums paid represent the amounts due for undertaking the risk of the insured event occurring.

 Complaints Process